lawlava/jekyll-serif-theme/about.md

 ## Deep-learning Solutions

 We specialize in deep learning and artificial intelligence applications.
-We create and deliver servers and individual components for your needs.
+We create and deliver servers and individual components customized to your needs.

-## Our Experience
+## Why Law Lava?

-The team at Law Lava Labs is comprised of incredibly talented engineers and lawyers that have degrees from Ivy League universities and have industry experience at the largest technology companies.
+Law Lava Labs develops and sells technologies for smarter data processing.
+Our products and technologies have roots in applications for the legal industry, but we now deliver solutions to a number of industries.